Undergraduate Major in Portuguese

 Admission to the honors program in Portuguese requires a g.p.a. of at least 3.33 overall and 3.5 in Portuguese.
 Graduation with honors in Portuguese requires 3 s.h. in PORT:4999 Honors: Research and Thesis, plus another 3 s.h. course chosen in consultation with the departmental honors adviser.
 These 6 s.h. count toward the total 30 s.h. required for the Portuguese major.
 Students must write a thesis and present it orally to a committee consisting of three faculty members.

 a) If you are majoring in Spanish, two of your courses in Portuguese can count for your Spanish major (total of 6 credits), including 3 credits from PORT:3020 (Intermediate Portuguese).

 b) Funding Opportunity

 c) The Portuguese Program has been given a small award to allow students to buy imported books in Portuguese.
-Please click here for guidelines and the application form.

 The Atlantico Books Scholarship (ABS) invites applications from graduate and undergraduate students for a one-time $200 scholarship to buy imported books in Portuguese for coursework.
 This scholarship will be offered yearly and it seeks to help defray the costs of textbooks and contribute to heighten the student’s interest in the Portuguese language, and the culture and literature of the Portuguese-speaking countries.